it-gorillaz/configify/README.md

 my-web-app
 | .env
 | application.yml
+| application.json
 ```

-You can also provide the location of the configuration files by overring the configuration options.
+You can also provide the location of the configuration files by overriding the configuration options.

 ### Mapping Configuration Classes